Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 The Verdict

 I’m thrilled with my Kaizen foam drawer.
-My tools are much more organized than before and they don’t slide around when I open and close the drawer.
+My tools are much more organized than before and don’t slide around when I open and close the drawer.

-It’s easy to see when a tool is missing, although the grey\white foam would be even easier.
+It’s easy to see when a tool is missing, although the grey & white foam would be even easier.
 If I had the choice again, I’d go that route instead.

 The process isn’t as easy as all the videos on YouTube make it seem, but remember that those people have been doing this dozens or hundreds of times.